BeeChains/the.inneri/index.md

 From the perspective of The Inner I as the One Who Knows, knowledge is not something that we acquire through external sources or through the mind, but is something that we experience directly.
 It is a state of understanding and realization that is beyond words and concepts, and can only be experienced through the realization of The Inner I.

 In conclusion, viewing The Inner I as the One Who Knows offers a unique perspective on knowledge and understanding.
-It emphasizes the importance of self-inquiry and mindfulness in gaining true knowledge, and suggests that true understanding comes from experiencing the present moment fully and realizing the true nature of the self and the universe. - https://ecency.com/knowledge/@innerinetwork/the-inner-i-as-the?referral=innerinetwork
+It emphasizes the importance of self-inquiry and mindfulness in gaining true knowledge, and suggests that true understanding comes from experiencing the present moment fully and realizing the true nature of the self and the universe.</p> - https://ecency.com/knowledge/@innerinetwork/the-inner-i-as-the?referral=innerinetwork

  <br>

 ## 'I exist' beyond all concepts
 <div>
-In this paper, we will explore the idea that the statement "I exist" is the only knowledge present beyond all concepts.
+<p>In this paper, we will explore the idea that the statement "I exist" is the only knowledge present beyond all concepts.

 According to many philosophical traditions, the concept of self is at the foundation of all knowledge and understanding.
 Without the concept of self, we would be unable to have any sense of ourselves or the world around us.
 Therefore, the statement "I exist" is the most fundamental and basic form of knowledge that we have.